diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 > **Note**: All instructions below are for Spark version 2!

-## Dataset APIs
+## Tabular Data: Dataset APIs

-This section will explain how datasets can be stored and manipulated in Apache Spark using three different **APIs**.
+This section will explain how tabular data can be stored and manipulated in Apache Spark using three different **APIs**.
 Spark version 1 provided the **RDD API**, version 1.3 additionally introduced the **DataFrame API** and finally version 1.6 brought the **Dataset API**.
 In Spark version 2 the **DataFrame API** and **Dataset API** were merged.
 Note that each API provides its own methods to work with the data.
 The article [APACHE SPARK: RDD, DATAFRAME OR DATASET?](http://www.agildata.com/apache-spark-rdd-vs-dataframe-vs-dataset/) provides a good overview on when to use which kind of API.

 ### RDD API